waeljammal/java-micro-services/README.md

 - Start up all the servers located in pw-server
 - Start up all the services in pw-micro-services

-You can use your IDE to just launch the main application in each module, I use multi start in InteliJ Idea to launch them for me with a single click.
+You can use your IDE to just launch the main application in each module, I use multirun (https://plugins.jetbrains.com/plugin/7248?pr=idea) in InteliJ Idea to launch them for me with a single click.
 Otherwise you can use mvn spring-boot:run

 Note that you do not connect to the micro services directly, instead all requests are made to the pw-gateway, your micro services would sit behind the DMZ and be inaccessible to the public, only your API gateways will be public.